Torus actions on Alexandrov 4-spaces: Equivariant classification

-We observe that the hypotheses of both lemmas only require the space to be Hausdorff and Alexandrov spaces, on the count of being metric spaces are Hausdorff.
-In fact, the proof of Lemma \ref{L: lemma 1.8 Orlik} does not use the fact that $pn-qm =\pm 1$.
-Hence we may apply lemma~\ref{L: lemma 1.8 Orlik} and Remark~\ref{L: Remark 1.9 Orlik} to the fixed points in $TS_X^0$.
+\begin{rem} We observe that the hypotheses of both lemmas only require the space to be Hausdorff, a condition which is satisfied by Alexandrov space since they are metric spaces. \end{rem}

 \begin{prop} Let $X$ be a closed, orientable Alexandrov $4$-space with an effective, isometric $T^2$-action.
-If the orbit space $X^*$ is homeomorphic to a $2$-disk and $E=\emptyset$, then there exists a cross-section. \end{prop}
+If the orbit space $X^\ast$ is homeomorphic to a $2$-disk and $E=\emptyset$, then there exists a cross-section. \end{prop}

 \begin{proof} We follow the same procedure as done in the proof of \cite[Theorem~1.10]{OrlRayI}.
 If $RF\cup SF=\emptyset$, then $X$ is homeomorphic to a $4$-manifold and the torus action in question has no fixed points.
 In this case, the result is exactly Case 1 of \cite[Theorem~1.10]{OrlRayI}.